Ernst Muldashev: Biography

 From 1972 to 1982 he worked as a researcher, head of the department of reconstructive and plastic surgery at the Ufa Research Institute of Eye Diseases.
 From 1982 to 1988, Muldashev worked as an ophthalmologist in the eye department of Hospital No.10, MSCh OLUNPZ.
 From 1988 to 1990, he held the position of head of the transplant laboratory for ophthalmic surgery of MNTK "Eye Microsurgery".
 From 1990, he was a director of the All-Russian Center for Ophthalmic and Plastic Surgery (Ufa).

-He is the author of more than 50 Russian patents for inventions and utility models, 10 foreign patents, more than 300 scientific publications, including 7 monographs: